sunpy/sunpy/docs/topic_guide/extending_fido.rst

 Writing a new "scraper" client
 ==============================

-The `~sunpy.net.scraper` thus allows us to write Fido clients for a variety of sources.
+The `~sunpy.net.scraper` allows us to write Fido clients for a variety of sources.
 For a simple example of a scraper client, we can look at the implementation of `sunpy.net.dataretriever.sources.eve.EVEClient` in sunpy.

 A version without documentation strings is reproduced below: